 Floating: A quick and easy way to wrap text around images - by Bill Bennett

-In order to quickly float an image you can insert an "inline" style at the code level.
-All you need to do is to add the style attribute to the <img> tag, it is also a good idea to add some margin spacing, as shown in this example:
+In order to quickly float an image you can insert an inline style at the code level.
+All you need to do is to add the style attribute to the tag, it is also a good idea to add some margin spacing, as shown in figure 1.

 In order to help you understand the power of Cascading Style Sheets I am posting this link to the CSS Zen Garden for you to view.
 The idea behind this site is that all of the content you see on the screen is content marked-up in standard HTML notation.
 Click on the links that are initially on the right of the page (the links will move as you view different pages), what you will see is the exact same HTML page content, the only difference is a different style sheet is linked to it, a style sheet which was created by another Web designer.
 Some of the Web's most notable designers have created style sheets for this site.
 Enjoy!

 How to Insert an Image as a Smart Object — by Bill Bennett

 Dreamweaver CS4 and CS5 allow you to insert "Smart Objects" into a Web page.
 Smart objects are image objects that after being inserted into a Dreamweaver document, retain a link to the original file.
 This means that a Photoshop image can be imported into Dreamweaver using its native format - PSD, converted to a GIF, JPEG, or PNG file for use on the Web, but can still be edited as a PSD file when you want to make changes to the image in Photoshop.
 Once you've completed making changes to the image in Photoshop, Dreamweaver will automatically update the Web-based GIF, JPEG or PNG file.
 This way you can keep changes made to PSD files in Photoshop synchronized with the Web-based image that is linked to it.
 Pretty "Smart", right?

 Form Validation: Preventing GIGO — by Bill Bennett